Data-Driven Linear Complexity Low-Rank Approximation of General Kernel Matrices: A Geometric Approach: Numerical experiments

 \subsection{Data on a manifold in three dimensions}

 For data in low dimensional ambient space, e.g., $d=3$, there exist several effective methods for compressing kernel matrices.
 However, their efficiency may decrease when the separation between the sets $X$ and $Y$ decreases and when the data lies on a manifold rather than be distributed relatively uniformly in the ambient space.
 To illustrate the advantages of the geometric approach in these cases, we use a sequence of three datasets as illustrated in Figure \ref{fig:3Dsets}.
-In each dataset, $X$ and $Y$ each contain 1400 points.
+In each dataset, $X$ and $Y$ each contain 1400 points, with 400 on each small cube and 600 on the hemisphere in Figure \ref{fig:3Dsets}.
 From Dataset 1 to 3, $Y$ is a vertical shift of $X$ by 2.7, 2, and 0.5, respectively.
 The minimum distance between points in $X$ and points in $Y$ from Datasets 1 to 3 is 1, 0.43, 0.12, respectively.
 The smallest bounding boxes for $X$ and $Y$ are well-separated in Dataset 1, adjacent in Dataset 2, and overlapping in Dataset 3.
 With these data, kernel matrices were constructed using the kernel function $\kappa(x,y)={1}/{|x-y|}$.

 \textbf{Test 1.
 Robustness with respect to data geometries.} For above the settings, we compare the approximation error of the data-driven geometric approach with that of an algebraic method, ACA \cite{bebendorf2003ACA}, and proxy point method (`proxy') \cite{xing2020interpolative}.
-For the data-driven method (`DD'), we construct a one-sided factorization (Algorithm \ref{alg:fac1}) using farthest point sampling {with sample size at most $2r$ for a rank-$r$ approximation.
-For the proxy point method, the sample size is 2000 for $\Omega_X$ (the smallest bounding box containing $X$) and 10000 for $\Omega_Y$, independent of the approximation rank.
+For the data-driven method (`DD'), we construct a one-sided factorization (Algorithm \ref{alg:fac1}) using farthest point sampling with sample size at most $2r$ for a rank-$r$ approximation. \cdf{Namely, $2r$ points are chosen for $S_2$ and SRRQR is applied to $K_{X S_2}$.} For the proxy point method, the sample size is 2000 for $\Omega_X$ (the smallest bounding box containing $X$) and 10000 for $\Omega_Y$, independent of the approximation rank.
 Figure \ref{fig:3DsetsError} shows, for the various methods, the relative matrix approximation error as a function of the rank of the approximation.
 The relative error is defined as ${||K-\tilde{K}||}/{||K||}$, where $\tilde{K}$ denotes the low-rank approximation to $K$ and $||\cdot||$ denotes the 2-norm.
 The optimal relative approximation error as computed by the SVD is also shown.